FusionAuth/fusionauth-site/site/_posts/2022-08-24-tips-for-gameday-launches.md

 The above code will continuously send post requests to the `/login` endpoint.
 (You’ll want it to stop eventually!)
 You can explore the [Locust documentation](https://docs.locust.io/en/stable/) for more examples.

+Don't just focus on the average time to respond.
+Also take a look at the 95th percentile, often called p95.
+This tells you what users with a really slow experience are seeing.

 ## Cache Resources Liberally

 Almost every server framework contains some caching functionality.
 Make sure you’re using it, and try to cache as many resources as you can.
 This will make sure your server resources are being used most efficiently and are not being wasted by serving the same content to users.

 Multiple open source tools are useful here as well.
 For example, [Memcached](https://memcached.org/) is an in-memory cache used by Netflix and Facebook, as well as other companies, that offers bindings for multiple languages.
 [Redis](https://redis.io/) is an in-memory database that is also used as a cache by developers.

 You can also explore [Cloudflare](https://www.cloudflare.com/) and [Fastly](https://www.fastly.com/) as external cache proxies.
+The public clouds have their own options as well.
 They can save you a lot of money on top of resources by caching static content on the edge.
-This will also improve the user experience (UX) because users will be served content from the nearest edge server.
+This will also improve the user experience (UX) because users will be served content from the nearest edge server, which is quicker.

 ## Reduce Form Questions